Frequently Asked Questions

 |March 15||October 15||February 1||September 1|

 Yes, A graduate degree in Audiology, Athletic Training, Occupational Therapy, Physical Therapy, Speech-Language Pathology, or other related field is required.
-Applicants who have earned graduate degrees in fields other than these listed above should contact program directors based on area of interest to discuss an individual plan of study.
+Applicants who have earned graduate degrees in fields other than these listed above should contact the program director based on area of interest to discuss an individual plan of study.

 All applicants who are ultimately admitted into the program will have an interview.
 Some applicants do not have GPA, GRE, TOEFL, and/or IELTS scores that are sufficiently competitive with the applicant pool to qualify for an interview.
 Applicants who do qualify will be notified via email or telephone to schedule their interview.